brariden/melpa-gpl-snapshot/melpa/packages/flycheck-purescript-readme.txt

-Currently `flycheck-purescript' compiles the project sources and writes the output in a temporal directory, which could be resource intensive, because it does each time FlyCheck executes.
-Is **recommended** to set the default output to a directory:
+> **NOTE**: By default `flycheck-purescript' compiles the project sources and

-    (setq-default flycheck-purescript-compile-output-dir "output")
+> writes it to an "output" directory relative to a project root, you can

-Which will write the output to a "output" directory, relative to project root directory.
+> change it with the variable `flycheck-purescript-compile-output-dir'.

 ## Setup